 What Landlords Look at on Your Credit Report

 When your landlord reads your credit report, they will be looking for clues about your financial health and habits.

 Of much importance is your debt-to-income ratio.
 In a nutshell, this is the amount of your monthly pre-tax income that gets spent on debt payments.
 It’s certainly not news to you that filing for bankruptcy can have a negative impact on one’s credit.
 A landlord also may be spooked if you have hefty credit card balances.

-Your credit history disclosed on your credit report also may include your rental history as some landlords and rental property managers share your business to the credit bureaus.
-This can be plus if you’ve been doing the right thing; if not, this can work against you.
+Your credit history disclosed on your credit report also may include your rental history, since some landlords and rental property managers share your data with the credit bureaus.
+This can be a plus if you’ve been doing the right thing; if not, this can work against you.